 At $215 a ticket for six courses (Humboldt squid or frozen-at-sea spot prawns might lead to salmon and other local delicacies) plus accompanying wines, the experimental dining room will gross about $90,000 for the School of Fish Foundation.
 Profits will be used to develop course modules for culinary schools, to integrate sustainable practices into their seafood-focused curriculum.
 “We want to make it a no-brainer for instructors to provide tools to the young chefs to learn how to make sustainable choices and support ethical producers.
 In Canada, 70 percent of seafood consumed is done in food service.
 So if we educate a handful of emerging chefs, they’ll be responsible for a huge portion of the seafood that the general population eats.
 We’ll see a fundamental shift, something replicable in any other city in the world.”

 Traditionally, sustainable seafood is more expensive; the foundation recognizes the bottom line.
-“Our program suggests serving a four-ounce piece of sustainable fish [instead of the traditional five] and one ounce of another, cheaper, sustainable seafood item.
+“Our program suggests serving a four-ounce piece of sustainable fish and one ounce of another, cheaper, sustainable seafood item.
 Use sardines and anchovies in your sauce or as a garnish.
 Chefs can be more creative and consumers will benefit from a broader selection of flavours.”

 As with any green initiative, it’s hard to get people onboard because compliance entails extra work.
 “I compare what we’re doing to getting people to turn the water off when they brush their teeth.
 You can tell three million people to do it, but will they?
 Here, we’re reaching a small number of chefs who could cook millions of sustainable dishes over the course of their careers.
 It’s like they’re in the bathroom turning the tap off for you.”